-Pennsylvania DUI Laws
+What are Pennsylvania DUI Laws?

 You can be charged with a crime any time you are driving under the influence of drugs or alcohol that impairs your ability to operate a motor vehicle safely.
-While most people assume a charge of drunk, drugged or impaired driving is possible only when your blood alcohol content (BAC) exceeds .08 percent, you can also face criminal charges whenever the prosecutor can prove beyond a reasonable doubt that you were too impaired to be driving your vehicle.
+While most people assume a charge of impaired driving is possible only when your blood alcohol content (BAC) exceeds .08 percent, you can also face criminal charges whenever the prosecutor can prove beyond a reasonable doubt that you were too impaired to be driving your vehicle.

-You don’t have so submit to a breathalyzer or field sobriety test, but you do need to agree to have your BAC tested in some way if police have reasonable cause to believe you are drunk – otherwise you could face criminal charges and lose your license under Pennsylvania implied consent laws.
+You don’t have to submit to a breathalyzer or field sobriety test, but you do need to agree to have your BAC tested in some way if police have reasonable cause to believe you are drunk.
+Otherwise, you could face criminal charges and lose your license under Pennsylvania implied consent laws.

 Other Charges In Pennsylvania DUI Cases